guiomar/app-peak-amplitude/README.md

 2) Input file is:
     * a `.tsv` file containing the Power Spectral Densities
 5) Ouput files are:
-    * a `.tsv` file containing the peak amplitude for each channel
+    * a `.tsv` file containing the mean amplitude for each channel
     * a plot with the distribution of all peak amplitudes across channels
     * a plot the PSD peak for each channel (peak found in the psd)